History of research into the origin of life: Oparin: Primordial soup hypothesis

-N.W.
-Pirie coined the term biopoesis in 1953 to refer to the origin of life.
+N. W. Pirie coined the term biopoesis in 1953 to refer to the origin of life.
 He believed that this term better communicated the concept of life coming from non-life, arguing that abiogenesis was not appropriate due to its etymology and that the term carried a residual relationship to the discredited theory of spontaneous generation.
-Though it enjoyed modest usage in the field through the 1990s, biopoesis has ultimately failed to unseat abiogenesis as the preferred term and has generally fallen into obscurity.
+Though it enjoyed modest usage in the field through the 1990s, biopoesis is now less commonly used in the scientific literature than abiogenesis, which, in turn, is used far less than origin of life.

-In 1967, J.D.
-Bernal suggested that biopoesis occurred in three "stages":
+In 1967, J. D. Bernal suggested that biopoesis occurred in three "stages":